ni/nimi-python/docs/nidcpower/functions.rst

-    .. note:: This function is not supported on all devices.
-Refer to `Supported Functions by
+    .. note:: This method is not supported on all devices.
+Refer to `Supported Methods by
         Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
         for more information about supported devices.